-“And they went out, and preached that men should repent.
-And they cast out many devils, and anointed with oil many that were sick, and heald them.”
+“And they went out and preached that men should repent.
+And they cast out many devils and anointed with oil many that were sick and healed them.”

 Mark 6:7,12-13, 30, 34-37a

-In an earlier post, The Power of Faith, we talked about the unfathomable and unfailing faith that our Heavenly Father has in His Son.
-Adding to that, Mark chapter 6 is a remarkable witness to the faith Jesus has in us.
-In order to get the most of this account, we need to remember that Jesus’ entire ministry lasted just about 3 1/2 years.
-If we measure time by the number of chapters in the book (16), we’re just under one year into his time with the disciples.
-While he had accomplished much, the disciples were just witnesses to the work of the Son of God.
+In an earlier post The Power of Faith we looked at the unfathomable and unfailing faith that our Heavenly Father has in His Son.
+Adding to that now, Mark chapter 6 is a remarkable witness to the faith Jesus has in us.
+In order to get the most of this account we need to remember that Jesus’ entire ministry lasted just about 3 1/2 years.
+If we measure time by the number of chapters in the book (16) we’re just under one year into his time with the disciples.
+While he had accomplished much in that time, the disciples were still just witnesses to the work of the Son of God.
 They haven’t done anything yet themselves.

-The chapter starts with Jesus returning home, to “his own country.”
-Immediately, his authority is questioned in the synagogue- he’s just a carpenter; a local boy.
-As a result, verses 5-6 tell us, “And he could there do no mighty work, (miracles) save that he laid his hands upon a few sick folk, and healed them.
-And he marveled because of their unbelief.
-And he went round about the villages, teaching.” (emphasis mine).
-The scripture doesn’t say, he would there do no might work (miracles), but that he could not.
-So, all he can continue with is to provide an education of the TRUTH.
-So, what does he do, he appoints the twelve to do the work for him.
-“And he called unto him the twelve, and began to send them forth by two and two; and gave them power (authority) over unclean spirits;” (v7).
+The chapter starts with Jesus returning home to “his own country.”
+Immediately his authority is questioned in the synagogue- he’s just a carpenter; a local boy, Joseph and Mary’s son.
+As a result, verses 5-6 tell us “And he could there do no mighty work (miracles) save that he laid his hands upon a few sick folk and healed them.
+And he marvelled because of their unbelief.
+And he went round about the villages teaching.” (emphasis mine).
+The scripture doesn’t say he would there do no might work (miracles) but that he could not.
+All he can continue with is to provide an education of the TRUTH.
+So what does he do?
+He appoints the twelve disciples to do the work for him.
+This in itself is a demonstration of his extended power and authority.
+“And he called unto him the twelve and began to send them forth by two and two; and gave them power (authority) over unclean spirits;” (v7); and belief in them.

-And as soon as they return to him, he gives them a new task- feed FIVE THOUSAND people!
+And as soon as they return to him he gives them a new task- feed FIVE THOUSAND people!
 HE BELIEVED IN THEM.
-So, why couldn’t they step up to the job?
+So why couldn’t they step up to the job?
 This was something new.
 Something they hadn’t even seen him do before (feeding the four thousand comes in chapter 8).
-Let’s see, 5,000 people divided by 12 disciples, that’s 417 each.
+Let’s do some math; 5000 people divided by 12 disciples, that’s 417 each.
 Easy right?
 They’ve forgotten all the power he bestowed upon them.
 They’ve come back down to earth.
 Their measure is worldly and physical.
-Today, we’d ask where are we going to find the dinnerware for 5,000 people let alone the food.
+Today we’d ask where we’re going to find the dinnerware for 5000 people let alone the food.

 And here comes the key: